Searching for Lepton Flavour (Universality) Violation and Collider Signals from a Singly-Charged Scalar Singlet: Conversion

 with

-The singly charged scalar contributes to this process via the off-shell photon penguin.
+The singly charged scalar contributes to this process via the off shell photon penguin.
 In this case the vectorial nature of the photon coupling leads to $C_{qq}^{V,LL}=C_{qq}^{V,LR}$.
-At leading order we have:
+At leading order we have

 where $Q_q$ is the electric charge of the quarks ($Q_u=+\frac{2}{3},\; Q_d=-\frac{1}{3}$). \\ The transition rate $ \Gamma_{\mu\to e}^N\equiv \Gamma(\mu N\to eN)$ is given by